The Fidelity Chessmaster 2100

-The Fidelity Chessmaster 2100 is a 1988 video game published by The Software Toolworks.
-An Atari ST version was advertised but never released.
-A Sega Mega Drive version was also planned and shown at Winter CES 1992 but was never released.
+The Fidelity Chessmaster 2100 is a computer chess video game published in 1988 by The Software Toolworks for the Apple IIGS, Classic Mac OS, and Commodore 64.
+Versions for MS-DOS and Amiga were later released.
+An Atari ST version was advertised and a Mega Drive version shown at Winter CES 1992, but neither were published.

 Gameplay

 The Fidelity Chessmaster 2100 is a game in which 110 historical chess matches from 1834 to 1988 are included.

 Reception

 Roy Wagner reviewed the game for Computer Gaming World, and stated that "The beginning chess player will find that Chessmaster 2100 is easier to beat with it's [sic] "Newcomer" and "Coffeehouse" option and this is something every beginner's ego needs."